-The National Retail Federation found that about half the money spent on Christmas presents goes towards gifts for family members.
-More than half of Christmas shoppers are also buying gifts for themselves and their significant others.
-But there are also friends, co-workers, babysitters — and pets!
+The National Retail Federation found in 2015 that about half the money spent on Christmas presents goes toward gifts for family members.
+More than half of Christmas shoppers also are buying gifts for themselves and their significant others.
+But then, there are gifts for friends, co-workers, babysitters — and pets!

-In Defence of Gift-Giving
+In defense of gift-giving

 This is why "thoughtful" and "affordable" gift-giving doesn't work: because it always comes back to the dollar value and genuine usefulness of the gift.

-The real point here is not to criticize the act and idea of gift-giving, but of the (not so) smart way we tend to give presents.
+The real point here is not to criticize the act and idea of gift-giving, but the (not so) smart way we tend to give presents.